witchcraftjs/expressit/docs-src/DEVELOPMENT.md

- ┃ ┣ general - ...various internal helper functions not related to parsing + default functions for the default parser options ┃ ┣ parser - ...various internal helper functions used before/during parsing ┃ ┗ errors.ts - the main error handling class (error types are defined in types/errors) ┣ methods - all the main methods of the main parser class ┣ types - all the types and enums are stored here in their respective categories ┣ utils - exported utility functions
+ ┃ ┣ general - ...various internal helper functions not related to parsing + default functions for the default parser options ┃ ┣ parser - ...various internal helper functions used before/during parsing ┃ ┗ errors.ts - the main error handling class (error types are defined in types/errors) ┣ types - all the types and enums are stored here in their respective categories ┣ utils - exported utility functions
  ┣ global.d.ts - additional global types